 Student Contribution Fees are an apprentice’s contribution to the cost of tuition.
 As an apprentice under the User Choice Queensland funding program, it is mandatory to pay Student Contribution Fees.
 Student Contribution Fees are currently set at $1.60 per nominal hour for each unit of competency (as set by the Department of Education, Training and Employment Queensland).
 These fees may change at the discretion of the Department.

-Apprentices may be eligible for a partial or full exemption from these fees if they provide evidence they are in one of the exemption categories below:
+Apprentices may be eligible for a partial or full exemption from these fees if they provide evidence they are eligible for concession – please get in touch to find out more.

 Partial Exemption (apprentice must pay 40% of Student Contribution Fee)

 - If you are or will be under 17 at the end of February in the year training is provided, and you are not at school and did not complete year 12;

 - If you hold a health care card or pensioner card issued under Commonwealth law, or are the partner or dependent of a person who holds a health care card or pensioner concession card, and are named on the card;